 Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises.

-Should an individual staff member, supply staff member, governor, volunteer or contractor be involved in child protection, other safeguarding procedures or Police investigations in relation to abuse or neglect, they must immediately inform the Head Teacher.
-In these circumstances, the school will need to assess whether there is any potential for risk of transfer to the workplace and the individual's own work with children.
+Should an individual staff member, supply staff member, governor, volunteer or contractor be involved in child protection, other safeguarding procedures or Police investigations in relation to abuse, neglect and exploitation, they must immediately inform the Head Teacher.
+In these circumstances, the school will need to assess whether there is any potential transfer of risk to the workplace and the individual's own work with children.